THE URBAN RESIDENCY

 Thanks to all those who applied!

-The finalists' designs will be launched at 209 Statehouse Road during Nairobi Design Week 2020 on 8-14 March, see you there!
+The finalists' designs launched at 209 Statehouse Road during Nairobi Design Week 2020 on 8-14 March!

 Nairobi has a constant need for new urban furniture and lighting solutions.
 KLI has the manufacturing expertise to create future products needed by the city’s architects, designers and planners.
 The NDW community is full of talented designers who want the opportunity to express themselves creatively and shape the continent.